uclacvib/matlab-mcc-htcondor/README.md

     + add all required packages in env `ADDITIONAL_PRODUCTS`, `MATLAB_Compiler` is a must.

+    + remember to change the container path to your preferred uri and docker registry

 ```
-# remember to change the container path to your preferred uri and docker registry

 build_and_push_dev.sh

 ```

-+ develop/test your code
++ develop/test your code, in this demo repo we only have 4 matlab files:

+  + `qux.m` for soley running in matlab terminal

+  + `quux.m, foobar/foo.m, foobar/bar.m` which later will be compiled.

 ```